 My Charity Miles Story

 I was introduced to Charity Miles over a year ago.
 I thought it was one of the best apps to ever be developed.
-I couldn’t believe the contribution I could make just turning on my phone and hitting the pavement.
+I couldn’t believe the contribution I could make just by turning on my phone and hitting the pavement.
 Charity Miles gives my workouts purpose and running/biking those miles isn’t just for me anymore.

 When I run I’ll usually log miles for The Alzheimer’s Association, in memory of my Grandpa.
 He suffered from dementia when I was in high school.
 Watching a family member slowly forget who they are and the people they love is one of the most heartbreaking experiences.
 I feel grateful knowing that my miles can support the research to help put an end to this tragic disease.
 To date, I’ve logged over 700 miles and I’m aiming for 1,000 by my triathlon on December 5th.